LunarG/VulkanSamples/src/README-cmake.md

 # Build Targets
 The build target (i.e. program name) for all samples is the base source filename of the sample without the .cpp suffix.
-(If it will never be the case that we could have more than one version with same base file name, then would not need the prefix in the compiled program.)

 All sample programs are linked with the Vulkan loader and samples utility library.
-Windows samples are linked with XX libraries as well.

 The Vulkan Samples Kit currently supports the following types of build targets:
   - single file sample, no shaders
   - single file sample, spirv shaders
-  - single file sample, glsl shaders (convert to spirv)
+  - single file sample, glsl shaders (with auto-convert to spirv)

 CMake functions are provided for each of the above types of build targets.
 Certain variables must be set before invoking the functions, one of which is